 We welcome all prospective students who are interested in applying for admissions into SCIT.
 The application process has three (3) basic steps that an applicant needs to take to enroll at SCIT.
 All the steps can be completed in one day or spread throughout a couple of days, depending on the applicants' availability.
 Applications are accepted on a continual basis.
 However, it is recommended the applicant apply as soon as possible to ensure a spot in our limited class sizes.
 The following are the steps applicants need to take to apply.

-*Applications may only be submitted by those who are at least 17 years of age and possess at least one of the following; a high school diploma, GED or can demonstrate Ability to Benefit (ATB).
+*Applications may only be submitted by those who are at least 17 years of age and possess at least a high school diploma or a GED.
 See the admissions entrance requirements for more information.

 We are committed to helping you finance the cost of your education.
 SCIT participates in a variety of financial aid programs, including Federal Title IV Student Grants and Loans.
 During the Application Process, you will have the opportunity to speak with a Financial Aid Officer to discuss your eligibility for financial aid and the financing options available to you for your particular needs.
 Learn more about applying for financial aid and the various financial aid programs offered by our institution.

 Newly admitted students are scheduled to attend an orientation session prior to the beginning of classes.
 At orientation, students will be introduced to the various SCIT Student Affairs offices including the Student Services and Career Services Offices.
 We will also review a few of the colleges' student related policies, including those related to academics and leaves.
 Students are also welcome to ask any last minute questions before beginning the program.
 Although orientation is not mandatory, it is highly recommended for all students to attend the session to both learn about the colleges' policies and meet with fellow students and colleges staff.